jasongrimes/Hogwarts_Ellas_Tagebuch/_chapters/999-back/010-references.md

 title: References
 slug: references
 disable_toc: true
+nav_exclude: true
 #class: references
 ---

 This is an example chapter for citing references.

 See the [Scribbr citation generator](https://www.scribbr.com/citation/generator/) to generate citations in the desired style.
 (These examples use APA style.)

 ### Citations in text

 Here's an example citation to be included in a text, with a link to the references chapter:

 ```